TabMGP: Martingale Posterior with TabPFN: Recovering the Classical Bayesian Posterior from the Martingale Posterior

-then compute the posterior mean estimator $\E[\vtheta \mid \vz_{1:\infty}]$.
-This is a result from the Doob's martingale convergence theorem \citep{doob49application}.
-Alternatively, we can use the maximum likelihood estimator as our functional of interest $\theta(F)$, i.e., setting the loss in \eqref{eq:risk-minimiser} as $\ell(z, \theta) = - \log p(z \mid \theta)$, and the distribution of $\theta(F_\infty)$ will be $\pi(\theta \mid z_{1:n})$.
-This is due to the asymptotic equivalence of a posterior mean estimator and the maximum likelihood estimator.
+then computing the posterior mean estimator $\E[\vtheta \mid \vz_{1:\infty}]$.
+This follows from Doob's martingale convergence theorem \citep{doob49application}.
+Alternatively, we can use the maximum likelihood estimator as our functional of interest $\theta(F)$, i.e., by setting the loss in \eqref{eq:risk-minimiser} as $\ell(z, \theta) = - \log p(z \mid \theta)$, and the distribution of $\theta(F_\infty)$ is $\pi(\theta \mid z_{1:n})$.
+This is due to the asymptotic equivalence between a posterior mean estimator and the maximum likelihood estimator.

-\section{Validity of TabMGP as a martingale posterior.}
+\section{Validity of TabMGP as a Martingale Posterior}

-As discussed in Section~\ref{sec:mgp}, a sufficient condition for the existence of $F_\infty$ and hence for the martingale posterior distribution to be well-defined, is that the sequence $( P_i )_{i \ge 0}$ is a martingale, or equivalently, that the sequence $(Z_i)_{i \ge 1}$ is conditionally identically distributed \citep[c.i.d,][]{berti04limit}.
+As discussed in Section~\ref{sec:mgp}, a sufficient condition for the existence of $F_\infty$ and hence for the martingale posterior distribution to be well-defined is that the sequence $( P_i )_{i \ge 0}$ is a martingale, or equivalently, that the sequence $(Z_i)_{i \ge 1}$ is conditionally identically distributed \citep[c.i.d.][]{berti04limit}.
 The martingale property stipulates that $( P_i )_{i \ge 0}$ satisfies, for every $i \ge 0$ and every measurable set $A$:

-A relaxations of this sufficient condition is the \emph{almost conditionally identically distributed} (a.c.i.d.) condition \citep{battiston25new}.
+A relaxation of this sufficient condition is the \emph{almost conditionally identically distributed} (a.c.i.d.) condition \citep{battiston25bayesian}.
 Let $(\xi_{i})_{i \ge 1}$ be a sequence of non-negative random variables.
 The sequence $(Z_i)_{i \ge 1}$ is a.c.i.d.~if the corresponding predictive rule $(P_{i})_{i \ge 0}$ satisfies